 Dried beans are preserved for long-term storage by re-packaging them into containers that protect them from oxygen, moisture, light, and bugs.
 The best “Do It Yourself” method or container (s) for preserving dried beans is a food-grade bucket lined with a Mylar bag and 3000cc of oxygen absorption.

-For the average person Mylar bags, food-grade buckets and oxygen absorbers are going to be the cheapest, most available method of preserving bulk dried goods like dried beans, wheat berries, white rice, and other hard and soft grains.
+For the average person, Mylar bags, food-grade buckets, and oxygen absorbers will be the cheapest, most available method of preserving bulk dried goods like dried beans, wheat berries, white rice, and other hard and soft grains.

 If you are ready to start building your long-term food stores.
 Read on.